ValGRY/Data-Science-Projects/The Red Wine/README.md

 Best way to do it is to make histogram of it to see the center and spread of its values.
 ![1](https://user-images.githubusercontent.com/98930412/172061262-5b49ef36-aae3-4092-a2a6-3552b939ddc5.png)

-Which variables are related interestingly to that dependent variable (Fixed Acidity)?
+Which variables are related to that dependent variable (Fixed Acidity)?
-Using .corr() method on wine dataset to look at all the correlations between our variables.
+Using .corr() method on wine dataset to look at all the correlations between variables.

 ## Cleaning, Transforming, and Visualizing
 1. Visualizing correlations
 I have chosen 'Fixed Acidity' as dependent variable for regression analysis.
-I am going to plot the pairwise relationships in the dataset, to check out how our variables relate to one another by **using the .pairplot() Seaborn method.**
+I am going to plot the pairwise relationships in the dataset to check out how our variables relate to one another by **using the .pairplot() Seaborn method.**
 ![1](https://user-images.githubusercontent.com/98930412/172061214-2641baae-4917-4921-add8-db07b2eda8a3.png)

 **Applying the .heatmap() Seaborn method.**